Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Background

 where, $d$ is the distance from nearest wall and $f_{v2}$ is dependent on $\chi = \tilde \nu / \nu$, $C_{v1} = 7.1$, and $f_{v1}$ as follows:

-The SA model provides high accuracy for equilibrium flows, but fails to accurately capture the separation and recovery in non-equilibrium wall bounded separating flows.
-Our study aims to address this drawback by using a data-assimilation based calibration of the SA model for separating flows.
-Morevoer, we use sparse experimental data for enabling this calibration.
-The constraints for the calibration in this study are summarised as following: \begin{enumerate} \item Our methodology must utilize noisy and sparse experimental data for calibration. \item Our calibrated model must generalize, i.e., the data from one type of separating flow at a single Reynolds number ($Re$), boundary condition and geometry should be enough for improving the accuracy of the model in other separating flows. \item The calibration should not distort the model's original behaviour in equilibrium flows. \end{enumerate}
+The SA model provides high accuracy for equilibrium flows, but fails to accurately capture separation and recovery in non-equilibrium wall-bounded separating flows.
+Our study aims to address this drawback by using a data-assimilation-based calibration of the SA model for separating flows.
+Moreover, we use sparse experimental data to enable this calibration.
+The constraints for the calibration in this study are summarised as follows: \begin{enumerate} \item Our methodology must utilize noisy and sparse experimental data for calibration. \item Our calibrated model must generalize, i.e., the data from one type of separating flow at a single Reynolds number ($Re$), boundary condition, and geometry should be enough to improve the accuracy of the model in other separating flows. \item The calibration should not distort the model's original behavior in equilibrium flows. \end{enumerate}